szoke/IssueSubmitter/README.md

 rigid and a more dynamic solution should be implemented.
 E.g. putting headers and corresponding values into a map and pass that map to the JSON serializer.
 Another question is to what extent the content in the CSV should be validated semantically?
 The current file contains some garbage lines that are not CSV.)
+* Had issues with Jackson and Gson when running the application in command-line (no problems in IntelliJ IDEA) ** Exception in thread "main" java.lang.NoClassDefFoundError: com/fasterxml/jackson/databind/ObjectMapper ** Caused by: java.lang.ClassNotFoundException: com.fasterxml.jackson.databind.ObjectMapper Tried to google and solve it but didn't manage so resorted to a simple working solution (cheated?)
 * Look for TODOs in the code to find out what issues still remain